Corporate - DeductionsLast reviewed - 31 March 2023

 Payments to foreign affiliates

-Certain ‘loans to effective shareholders’ may give rise to CIT liabilities.
+Certain ‘loans to effective shareholders’ may give rise to tax liabilities under the GAAR.
 Note that transfer pricing rules may also apply (see Transfer pricing in the Group taxation section).